Background pattern

 Children and adolescents

-Betahistina is not recommended for use in children and adolescents under 18 years
+Betahistina is not recommended for use in children and adolescents under 18 years of age.

 Other medications and Betahistina TecniGen

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication, including those obtained without a prescription.

-Particularly, inform your doctor or pharmacist if you are taking any of the following medications:
+In particular, tell your doctor or pharmacist if you are taking any of the following medications:

-• monoamine oxidase inhibitors (MAOIs) – used to treat depression or Parkinson's disease.
-These may increase the exposure to betahistina
+• monoamine oxidase inhibitors (MAOIs) - used to treat depression or Parkinson's disease.
+These may increase exposure to betahistina

 • antihistamines - these may decrease (in theory) the effect of betahistina.
 Betahistina may also decrease the effect of antihistamines.